 - Electrocardiogram: This measures the electrical activity of the heart.

 - Right sided heart catheterization: This measures pulmonary blood pressure.

-A doctor diagnoses pulmonary hypertension when the pressure in the pulmonary artery is higher than 25 mm Hg at rest or 30 mm Hg during exertion.
+A doctor diagnoses pulmonary hypertension when the pressure in the pulmonary artery is

 The 6-minute walk test (6MWT) allows a doctor to assess the progression of pulmonary hypertension and assign a stage to the condition.
 Staging demonstrates the severity of the condition on a scale of 1 to 4.

 Stage 1 refers to a symptomless presentation of the condition, in which physical activity does not cause discomfort.
 Stage 4 means that a person experiences the symptoms of pulmonary hypertension even while at rest.